ddsproject6/travelagency/travel_agency/README.md

-## Languages used for Implementation  :scroll: :wrench:
+## Languages used for Implementation
   * Backend : Flask Framework with SqlAlchemy
   * Frontend : HTML,CSS,Javascript,Bootstrap3